shabnammirzoeva/Sprint-Planning-Notes/README.md

 # Sprint 21

 EPICS:
-- [IN PROGRESS]  Preparing for the release in production environment.
+- <strike> [IN PROGRESS]  Preparing for the release in production environment. </strike>
-- CZ IW Offer
+- CZ IW Offer.
+In progress.
+Demo is schedule W22.
 [IN PROGRESS] UK - Book-a-service project, covering the following tickets:
 - BE: UK BaS define dedicated endpoints to create Orders by C4C data #417
 - FE: UK BaS - checkout page #416